 '''

-/

-Producer Consumer class Application

-/

 class ProducerConsumer {

 public static void main(String[] args) {

 Buffer buffer = new Buffer(20);

 Producer prod = new Producer(buffer);

 Consumer cons = new Consumer(buffer);

 prod.start();

 }

 }

 '''

-A buffer with 20 empty slots is created, and then an instance of the producer thread and an instance of the consumer thread.
+This class creates a buffer with 20 empty slots, and then an instance of the producer thread and an instance of the consumer thread.
 The common buffer is passed as an argument to the constructor, so both threads will share the buffer.
 After that, both threads are started.

-The producer class can be defined as follows:
+A corresponding producer class can be defined as follows:

 '''

 /

 Producer class Application

 /

 class Producer extends Thread {

-'''

-'''

 Buffer buffer;

 public Producer(Buffer b) {

 buffer = b;

 }

 public void run() {

 double value = 0.0;

 while (true) {

 buffer.insert(value);

 value += 0.1;

 }

 }

+}

 '''

 The producer class is a subclass of Thread, so it must have a method run that can be executed as an independent thread.
 The class defines one data member that will contain a reference to the buffer passed as argument to the constructor.
 The method run inserts a double value into the buffer inside an infinite loop.
-So, the producer, is producing double values that are inserted into the common buffer.

-The consumer class can be defined as follows:
+So the producer is producing double values that are inserted into the common buffer.
+Similarly a consumer class can be defined as follows: